ric-monteiro/ric-monteiro/README.md

-<h2 align="left">Hello, I'm Ric!</h2>
+<h2 align="left">Hi there, I'm Ric!</h2>

 ###

-<h4 align="left">A code enthusiast and open-source advocate from São Paulo, Brazil.</h4>
+<p align="left">A code enthusiast and open-source advocate from São Paulo, Brazil.<br><br>I hold a Bachelor's degree in Linguistics and an Associate's in Systems Analysis and Development.
+I'm currently pursuing a postgraduate degree in Applied Artificial Intelligence at UFPR.</p>

 ###

-<p align="left">I hold a Bachelor's degree in Linguistics and an Associate's in Systems Analysis and Development.
-I'm currently pursuing a postgraduate degree in Applied Artificial Intelligence at UFPR.</p>
+<h3 align="left">Most used Languages and Tools</h3>

 ###